• Skip to content

 You do not need to apply for a bursary – your details are passed on to the university automatically by Student Finance England once you receive confirmation of your eligibility for the tuition fee and maintenance loan package.
 Bursaries are paid in two instalments in January and in May.

-If your personal or financial circumstances change at any point in the academic year, please contact the Student Advice team who can check you eligibility for additional funding including bursaries.
+If your personal or financial circumstances change at any point in the academic year, please contact the Student Money Advice team who can check you eligibility for additional funding including bursaries.

 Two students working at computers